 Greater physical violence

-That leader happens very naturally and if often does just as many stupid stunts as the others.
+That leader happens very naturally and often does just as many stupid stunts as the others.
+That is them learning about their limits.
 Yet these actions help facilitate and develop the skills that are needed to have a leader.
 People like a leader who can cut up with the rest of the group.
 Not take themselves too seriously.
 But at the same time know how to make a ruling on disagreement.

 Dying more frequently